cancel icon

 Gym Mistakes That Worsen Shoulder Pain

-Medically reviewed by Dr Raj Prakash, MS Orthopaedics, FRCS (Glasgow) · Last updated: 14 May 2026
+Medically reviewed by Dr Raj Prakash, MS Orthopaedics, FRCS (Glasgow) ¡ Last updated: 14 May 2026

 Many people experience shoulder pain after gym sessions, but the problem often isn’t exercise itself, it’s how you’re exercising.
 Common gym movements like upright rows, behind-neck presses, and deep dips can pinch rotator cuff tendons and aggravate existing shoulder issues.
 Learning which exercises worsen shoulder pain and how to train smarter can help you stay strong without making things worse.
+Knowing the shoulder pain exercises to avoid is the first step to training safely.

 Gym Mistakes That Worsen Shoulder Pain

 Shoulder pain that develops or worsens during gym sessions usually stems from impingement (where tendons and bursa get pinched under the shoulder bone) or overload of the rotator cuff.
 The shoulder joint is remarkably mobile, which is a strength, but that mobility comes at a cost: it depends on precise muscle control and positioning to stay healthy.
 When you use certain exercise positions or load them too heavily, you can shift stress onto vulnerable tissues rather than the main muscles you’re trying to work.
 This often happens gradually, building up over weeks or months.
 You might feel a sharp pinch during a lift, a dull ache the next day, or increasing stiffness that makes normal movements painful.
+Left unaddressed, this pattern can develop into a more serious gym shoulder injury that takes longer to resolve.

 Classic upright rows with a narrow grip and elbows high above shoulder level narrow the space under your shoulder bone, pinching the rotator cuff and bursa.
 The problem gets worse if you add weight before mastering the position.
 Heavy lateral raises done with thumbs pointing down or arms raised too high can create the same impingement pattern, especially if your shoulders are already irritable.
 Even modest weight, repeated with sloppy form, creates cumulative stress.